yalue/cuda_scheduling_examiner_mirror/README.md

         blocks this benchmark should use.>,
       "data_size": <Number.
 Required, but may be ignored.
 The input size, in bytes, for the benchmark.>,
-      "additional_info": <String.
+      "additional_info": <A JSON object of any format.
 Optional.
-This can be used to pass additional benchmark-specific configuration parameters.>,
+This can be used to pass additional benchmark-specific configuration parameters.>, "max_iterations": <Number.
-      "max_iterations": <Number.
 Optional.
 If specified, overrides the default max_iterations for this benchmark alone.
 0 = unlimited.>, "max_time": <Number.
 Optional.
 If specified, overrides the default